Purdue-CS193/homework-0-zhan5150/index.md

+# Brandon's First CS193 Class

+## Favorite things about this course

+- Getting to use tools for computer coding, and exploring how GitHub works
+- Thanks to this awesome crew of teachers and TA's, I'm able to utilize programming instruments, effectively bridging my knowledge into the fascinating world of computer science
+- Applying class content covered throughout the course to real-world contexts, and using what I've learnt to solve coding related problems
+- No final exams:)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.